Barriers to Burglary

 Burglars try the doors and windows first.
 If burglars have difficulty here, chances are they will move on to another property.

-- Locks.
-The strongest are deadbolt locks with a minimum 1" throw bolt containing a hardened, saw-resistant steel insert.
-Attach the strike plate to the door frame with 4" screws.
+The strongest are deadbolt locks with a minimum one inch throw bolt containing a hardened, saw-resistant steel insert.
+Attach the strike plate to the door frame with four inch screws.
 The double cylinder deadbolt lock requires a key from both sides, preventing a burglar from breaking glass in the door and turning the knob from the inside.
 Make sure the cylinder of the lock has a steel guard — a ring around the key section.
 The cylinder guard should be tapered, or it should rotate around the key section to prevent wrenching.
 Remember, though, a double cylinder dead- bolt can also block your exit in an emergency.
 Check with your local law enforcement agency or building inspector to see if these locks are permitted in your area.

 Protect windows by putting grates, grill work, or bars over them; or cover the glass on the inside with a clear polycarbonate sheet.
-The sheet should extend 1-1/2" beyond the perimeter of the glass and be bolted to the door.
-Space the bolts approximately every 3 inches.
+The sheet should extend one to one and a half inch beyond the perimeter of the glass and be bolted to the door.
+Space the bolts approximately every three inches.
 Unbreakable safety glass is also available, but it is more expensive.

 Skylights, ventilation ducts, and fire escapes tempt burglars because these openings usually are not visible from the street.
 Protect skylights and ducts with metal grates and iron bars.
 The first stair of a fire escape should be too high for the average adult to reach from the ground.
 The door or window leading to the escape should be equipped with emergency exit features: window guards should be removable or hinged to allow for an emergency exit.
 Keys to locked windows or door should be kept nearby.